tangowhisky37/PracticalPerformanceAnalyst/pages/spe_fundamentals/what_is_littles_law.md

 title: What Is Littles Law
 ---

-Little's law in many ways can be looked at as the foundation of performance.
+Though Little's law originated as part of Operations Research, Little's law in many ways can be looked at as the foundation of everything we do in the performance world.
 Little's Law helps us understand the reasons why systems bottleneck and provides a simple approach to understand concurrency or user in systems.

 ### Littles Law